samwisehawkins/wrftools/README.md

 A subset of configuration file options can be overriden at the command-line, use the `--help` flag with each script to see the available command-line options.

+## Running scripts

+Each script is run in the following way:

+     python script.py --config=config.yaml [--log-level=<level>] [--dry-run]  [<times>]

+Where config.yaml is a configuration file, `log-level` is one of debug, info or warn, and `dry-run` is a boolean flag, and times is either a single time to operate on, or a file specifying a list of times, one per line.
+The reason for using a file, rather than a simple list is that it is more robust to spaces in the times, and requires less care about quoting, which always plagues my bash workflow.

 ## Step 1: Initialise

 [init.py](init.py) is run once per block of simulations.
 It creates the master job scripts, copies configuration files and links the main python scripts into the `base_dir`.